UberDevo/UberDevo/README.md

 ### Hi there, I'm Liam aka Uber and this is my little introduction to me👋

-- 🔭 I’m currently working on ParityMC and Valent
+- 🔭 I’m currently working on Valent.GG
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with developers!!
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Code and well smoke weed!!